ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/index.md

 ## Structure

-The following diagram details how the base inheritance structure works for `edit.data`
+The following diagram details how the base inheritance structure works for `pyearthtools.data`

 ```mermaid
     classDiagram